Recidiviz/web-libraries/packages/design-system/README.md

-# case-triage
+# Recidiviz Design System

-A tool to improve outcomes for people under supervision
+UI components and styles for Recidiviz web products.

 ## Development

-The bulk of this repository is a component library for use within the Case Triage tool.
+This package is a component library for use within the web applications that make up the Recidiviz web platform.
 We support two local development flows:

 ### 1. Development within Storybook